VA research during the COVID-19 pandemic

 - Million Veteran Program—VA’s Million Veteran Program (MVP) has deployed a COVID-19 questionnaire to participants to collect information about their experience with COVID-19.
 In addition, MVP has prioritized a series of research questions to examine the genetic basis of infection by SARS CoV-2; complications of infection; disease severity and outcomes; and response to various medications.
-MVP will also seek to identify disease mechanisms and new treatment targets for COVID-19.
-Given MVP's racially and ethnically diverse participant population (~ 20% African American and 7% Hispanic), the influence of race and ethnicity on disease susceptibility, severity, and outcomes will be an integral part of the analyses.
+MVP is working to identify disease mechanisms and new treatment targets for COVID-19.
+Given MVP's racially and ethnically diverse participant population (~ 20% African American and 7% Hispanic), the influence of race and ethnicity on disease susceptibility, severity, and outcomes is an integral part of the analyses.

-- Synthesizing evidence from publications—Researchers from VA’s Evidence Synthesis Program are working with the World Health Organization and the VA RAPID/biosurveillance group to help synthesize publications about the novel coronavirus and COVID-19, and to translate that information into usable guidance for clinicians.
-Recent ESP rapid reports in this area include: “Risk of Transmitting COVID-19 During Nebulizer Treatment”; “Intensive Care Unit Length of Stay and Ventilation Days”; and “Corticosteroid Therapy & ARDS for COVID-19 Infection.”
-More are in the works.
-These reports can be found at www.covid19reviews.org.
+- Synthesizing evidence from publications—Researchers from the HSR&D Evidence Synthesis Program are working to help synthesize publications about the novel coronavirus and COVID-19, and to translate that information quickly into usable guidance for clinicians.
+The ESP’s completed reports can be found here.

 - International collaboration—Researchers with the VA Informatics and Computing Infrastructure team are participating in the Observational Health Data Sciences and Informatics (or OHDSI, pronounced "Odyssey") program, an international, interdisciplinary collaborative to maximize the value of health data through large-scale analytics.